Bethel School District v. Fraser

 Bethel School District v.
-Fraser, 478 U.S. 675 (1986), was a landmark decision of the Supreme Court of the United States in which the Court upheld the suspension of a high school student who delivered a sexually suggestive speech at a school assembly.
+Fraser, 478 U.S. 675 (1986), is a landmark decision of the Supreme Court of the United States in which the Court upheld the suspension of a high school student who delivered a sexually suggestive speech at a school assembly.
 The case involved free speech in public schools.

 On April 26, 1983, student Matthew Fraser was suspended from Bethel High School in Pierce County, Washington after he gave a speech including sexual innuendo while nominating a classmate for a student council position at a school assembly.
 Believing his speech to be inappropriate and vulgar, the school's administration suspended Fraser for three days and barred him from speaking at graduation.
 After unsuccessfully appealing his punishment through the school's grievance procedures, Fraser filed a lawsuit against the school board, claiming the suspension violated his right to free speech under the First Amendment to the U.S. Constitution.

 The United States District Court and Ninth Circuit Court of Appeals both sided with Fraser.
 On appeal to the U.S. Supreme Court, a 7–2 majority held that his suspension did not violate the First Amendment.
 Writing for the majority, Chief Justice Warren Burger found that schools have the right to suppress student speech that is considered lewd or indecent, even if not obscene, in the interest of preserving a safe educational environment.

 Background

 Prior case law

-The First Amendment to the United States Constitution protects the freedom of speech.
+The First Amendment to the United States Constitution protects the freedom of speech with several narrow exceptions that the Supreme Court has defined over time.
 In Tinker v.
 Des Moines Independent Community School District (1969), the Court held that speech made by students in public schools is protected by the First Amendment unless the speech causes a "substantial disruption" to the learning environment.